 The 2015 NDFC Nationals will be held in St. Catherine's, Ontario.
 In 2016 they head west to Richmond, B.C.

 Stay tuned for up-to-the-minute news of any announcements or changes to tourney dates.

 The return of ...

 This is a record of all 180s and 171s scored at SDA-ranked tournaments

-by our members in the 2013-14 season.
+by our members.
 Congratulations to the winners

 and to the first-time maximum scorers!
 The first of many!

 Records on this site date back only as far as the 2000-1 season.
 If you have earlier records and archives in your possession, please contact the SDA

 This site is best viewed with Internet Explorer at a screen resolution of 1024 x 768 or larger